joshenders/visor-iterm2-colors/README.md

 # visor-iterm2-colors

 A [Visor/TotalTerminal](http://totalterminal.binaryage.com/) color scheme for [iTerm2](http://www.iterm2.com/).

 The RGB values are stored as floating point numbers internally.
-Due to rounding, this is a best approximation.
+Therefore, due to rounding, this is the closest approximation.

-The RGB values in [Visor/TotalTerminal](http://totalterminal.binaryage.com/) are as follows:
+The RGB integer values in [Visor/TotalTerminal](http://totalterminal.binaryage.com/) are as follows:

 | Black    | Red        | Green      | Yellow      | Blue        | Magenta     | Cyan        | White       |            |
 | ---      | ---        | ---        | ---         | ---         | ---         | ---         | ---         | ---        |